jaylenw/IonicTodoApp/README.md

 If you want to push your app to the Google Play store, follow the instructions [here](http://ionicframework.com/docs/guide/publishing.html).

+Note: If for some reason you encounter a build error with a java.io.FileNotFoundException, run `ionic build android` or `ionic build android --release` one more time and the build process will correct itself.

 If you would like to change the application's icon and images, do so in the `resources` folder.